András Gerevich: Life and career

-Andras Gerevich was born in Budapest, Hungary in 1976.
+Gerevich was born in Budapest, Hungary on 4 December 1976.
 He grew up in Budapest, Dublin and Vienna.
 He graduated with a major in English Language and Literature and a minor in Aesthetics from ELTE School of English and American Studies.
-Later he was a Fulbright student at Dartmouth College in the United States, and received his third degree in screenwriting from the National Film and Television School (NFTS) in the UK.
+Later he studied Creative Writing at Dartmouth College, in the a United States, on a Fulbright Scholarship.
+He received his third degree in screenwriting from the National Film and Television School (NFTS) in the UK.
 He is openly gay.